BestTimesToVisit.com Logo

 Hotel Shuttles & Private Transfers

-Most lodges and hotels, especially those catering to international tourists, offer shuttle services or can arrange private transfers for their guests.
-This is a comfortable and reliable option, particularly for airport pick-ups or transfers between towns.
+Many lodges and hotels offer their own shuttle services or can arrange private transfers for guests.
+This is a comfortable and reliable option, especially if you're staying at a more secluded property or prefer door-to-door service.

 Walking

-Within the towns of Livingstone and Victoria Falls, many attractions, restaurants, and shops are within walking distance, especially if you're staying in the central areas.
-It's a great way to soak in the local atmosphere and discover hidden gems.
+Within the towns of Livingstone and Victoria Falls, many attractions, restaurants, and shops are within walking distance, especially if you're staying centrally.
+This is a free and healthy way to explore.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.